Pyaar Ke Side Effects

-Pyaar Ke Side Effects (The Side Effects of Love) is a 2006 Indian Hindi romantic comedy film.
-It was produced under the banner of Pritish Nandy communications and was written and directed by first time director Saket Chaudhary.
-Mallika Sherawat and Rahul Bose played the lead cast.
-The film is a romantic comedy, and portrays the intricacies of a modern relationship.
-The film explores the theme of 'commitment phobia' in a captivating manner, an interesting, witty take on men-women relationships.
-After the success of this movie the lead pair were repeated in another film, Maan Gaye Mughal-e-Azam, however, that film could not match the success of this.
+Pyaar Ke Side Effects (The Side Effects of Love) is a 2006 Indian Hindi-language romantic comedy film written and directed by Saket Chaudhary.
+The film stars Mallika Sherawat and Rahul Bose in the lead roles.
+The film portrays the intricacies of a modern relationship, and explores the theme of 'commitment phobia' in a captivating manner, an interesting, witty take on men-women relationships.
+After the success of the film, the lead pair were paired in another film, Maan Gaye Mughal-e-Azam, however, the film was unsuccessful.
 A sequel, Shaadi Ke Side Effects, was released in 2014 with Vidya Balan and Farhan Akhtar in the lead roles.